enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

   wire("lam.2", (2.5, -2.5, 180deg), (1, 0, 180deg))
 })

-From looking at the definition for our translation, can you now tell which lambda calculus term is at the head of the net in @normalized?
+From looking at the definition of our translation, can you now tell which lambda calculus term is at the head of the net in @normalized?

 The head of the term in @normalized _has_ to be an abstraction: $lambda x. t$.
 This is because the term is identified